omgitsmoe/SciMarkdown/test_complete.md

 %% lists will continue with just one blank line between them if the list starters (here '-')
 %% are the same! but this will make them loose! each list item text starts a paragraph

+- continued list, which is now loose and will have all items rendered inside a paragraph

 - No indent
   - First indent
     - Second indent